-Register journalists may use your email address to reply to comments that you have posted on our website.
+Register journalists may use their email address to reply to comments that you have posted on our Website.

-Readers who enter The Register competitions will be asked for some personal information, but only to allow us to judge the validity of their applications and to contact them should they be declared a competition winner.
+If you enter The Register competitions, you will be asked for some personal information, but only to allow us to judge the validity of your applications and to contact you should you be declared a competition winner.

 The Register will never use your data for anything beyond the reason stated and the permissions you grant us.